Welcome

 Solicitation is distinct from attempt and conspiracy:

-• Attempt requires a substantial step toward the commission of the crime, beyond mere preparation or encouragement.
+• Attempt requires a specific intent to commit the substantive crime plus a substantial step toward the commission of the crime, beyond mere preparation or encouragement.

 • Conspiracy requires an agreement between two or more persons to commit a crime, plus (in most jurisdictions) an overt act in furtherance of the agreement.